MPLew-is/apache-config/ReadMe.markdown

 ### Summary (TL;DR) ###

-1. Copy or symlink your files into `{Apache configuration root}/other/*-available` (generally something like `/usr/local/etc/apache2/2.4/other/*-available` if you installed Apache using homebrew).
-These files must end with `.conf` to be included in Apache's configuration.
+1. Copy or symlink your files into `{Apache configuration root}/other/*-available` (generally something like `/usr/local/etc/apache2/2.4/other/*-available` if you installed Apache using homebrew)

+	- These files must end with `.conf` to be included in Apache's configuration

+	- You can also provide the filename to the enable command, and it will copy your files into the "available" directory for you

-2. Enable the file with `apache-config enable {type} {name}`.
-For instance, if you wanted to add a module named `rewrite` and copied a file named `rewrite.conf` to `modules-available`, the command would be `apache-config enable module rewrite`.
+2. Enable the file with `apache-config enable {type} {name}`

+	- For instance, if you wanted to add a module named `rewrite` and copied a file named `rewrite.conf` to `modules-available`, the command would be `apache-config enable module rewrite`

+	- If you provide a name that is not in the appropriate `available` directory, `apache-config` will treat it as a file, and if that file exists, will copy it into the `available` directory for you, changing the file extension to `.conf` in the process

-3. Disable the file with `apache-config disable {type} {name}`.
-Just undoes #2.
+3. Disable the file with `apache-config disable {type} {name}`

+	- Just undoes #2